sublimehq/sublime_text/README.md

 ## Filing a bug

 1. Start with a descriptive but concise **subject** that quickly and uniquely identifies the problem.
 *   Write a **summary** of the problem in a few lines, giving an idea of what the issue is about.
 *   Then, **describe** the bug with all the information you can give.
     Be sure to include the following information:
     * Operating System
     * The version of Sublime Text that you're using
-    * Any related software which may cause ST to act strangely Also keep in mind to clearly separate fact from speculation.
+    * Any related software which may cause ST to act strangely

+    Also keep in mind to clearly separate fact from speculation.
 *   Try to find a way to **reproduce** the problem and write down precise steps.
 It might be useful to include a code example for this.
 *   Workarounds or other related tips on how to avoid the issue are welcome.

 We won't slaughter you if you can't fulfill all of these steps but prepare to answer a few question if we think we're lacking information.

+If you want to be really good at reporting bugs you can also read [these guidelines](https://landfill.bugzilla.org/bugzilla-tip/page.cgi?id=bug-writing.html) for bugzilla bugs.

 ## Filing an enhancement or a feature request